 I have an established primary care practice and I would like to continue seeing patients in the office.
 Is this feasible as a Cirrus Medical Network affiliate physician?

 Certainly, it is.
 In fact, one might augment their income as an affiliate of Cirrus Medical Network.
 Or, one might offer online concierge to their current patients.
 However, Cirrus Medical Network will not provide any billing services and one must be careful about the legalities of treating Medicare patients for cash only.
+It can be done.
 Please contact our legal department, for additional information.

 Lastly, if you would like to add online concierge services to your practice as a “private label” service, please contact our administrator here for details.
-We can custom design your site and set-up your membership and payment gateways.
+We look forward to offering this service in the near future.

 How secure is Cirrus Medical Network?